Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 are more like :roswiki:`nodelet`\s in that many nodes can run in a single process, the Java VM.

-Users, like yourself, do not create :javadoc:`org.ros.node.Node`\s.
-Instead, programs are defined as implementations of :javadoc:`org.ros.node.NodeMain` which are executed by the aptly named :javadoc:`org.ros.node.NodeMainExecutor`.
+Users, like yourself, do not create :javadoc:`com.github.node.Node`\s.
+Instead, programs are defined as implementations of :javadoc:`com.github.node.NodeMain` which are executed by the aptly named :javadoc:`com.github.node.NodeMainExecutor`.

-Let's consider the following mostly empty :javadoc:`org.ros.node.NodeMain`
+Let's consider the following mostly empty :javadoc:`com.github.node.NodeMain`
 implementation:

 .. code-block:: java

-  import org.ros.namespace.GraphName;
+  import com.github.namespace.GraphName;
-  import org.ros.node.Node;
+  import com.github.node.Node;
-  import org.ros.node.NodeMain;
+  import com.github.node.NodeMain;

   public class MyNode implements NodeMain {